 - Technology Silos – occur when technology isn’t or cannot be shared among members of an organization.

 Silos cut off clear communication between different business units.
 People can fall easily into only communicating with those directly around them or those who are at the same level in the organization.
 When there is little or unclear communication between departments, the right hand doesn’t know what the left hand is doing.
-A Collaboration tool or a social Intranet can help track important resources at your fingertips, track employee sentiment, hear crucial feedback, enable a culture of sharing, speed up business collaboration, etc.
+A collaboration tool or a social Intranet can help track important resources at your fingertips, track employee sentiment, hear crucial feedback, enable a culture of sharing, and speed up business collaboration.

-The knowledge of each employee at an organization is an invaluable company asset and the combined knowledge of a company is truly the engine that drives results however enormous amounts of useful information is being trapped in information silos, such as email inboxes.
+The knowledge of each employee at an organization is an invaluable company asset, and the combined knowledge of a company is truly the engine that drives results.
+However, enormous amounts of useful information is being trapped in information silos, such as email inboxes.
 Many companies have a limited understanding of organizational expertise or talent because the right information either is not collected, or not available to the right people at the right time to make the right decisions.
 Integrating collaboration tools into knowledge management systems can increase interactions between employees, which can in turn increase their level of trust and encourage more effective collaboration and communication.

 In an economy that places ever-increasing demands on a leaner workforce, maximizing resources through high-impact collaboration can have a tremendous impact on productivity.
 Breaking down organizational silos offers leaders a wide range of tools and strategies to bring out the collective potential of their team and organization as a whole.

 Continuous productivity manifests itself as an environment where a collaboration software or a social Intranet culture can make it possible to innovate faster than ever.
 It shifts our efforts from the start/stop world of episodic work and provides us a chance at a more balanced view of time management, because we operate in a rhythm with tools to support that rhythm.